-§2.06 Filing of Civil Action.
+§2.07 Filing of Civil Action.

-(a) Filing.
-Section 404 of the Act provides that as an alternative to filing a complaint under section 408 of the Act and section 5.01 of these rules, a covered employee who receives notice of the end of mediation pursuant to section 403 of the Act and section 2.04(i) of these rules may elect to file a civil action in accordance with Section 408 of the Act in the United States district court for the district in which the employee is employed or for the District of Columbia. (b) Time for Filing.
-A covered employee may file such a civil action no earlier than 30 days after receipt of the notice under the section 2.04(i), but no later than 90 days after that receipt. (c) Communication Regarding Civil Actions Filed with District Court.
+- (a) Filing.
+Section 404 of the Act provides that as an alternative to filing a complaint under section 408 of the Act and section 5.01 of these rules, a covered employee may elect to file a civil action in accordance with Section 408 of the Act in the United States district court for the district in which the employee is employed or for the District of Columbia. - (b) Time for Filing.
+A covered employee may file such a civil action no earlier than 30 days after receipt of the notice under the section 2.04(i), but no later than 90 days after that receipt. - (c) Communication Regarding Civil Actions Filed with District Court.
 The party filing any civil action with the United States District Court pursuant to sections 404(2) and 408 of the Act shall provide a written notice to the Office that the party has filed a civil action, specifying the district court in which the civil action was filed and the case number.
+Failure to notify the Office that such action has been filed may result in delay in the preparation and receipt of the Certification of the Official Record.